-The study found that currently there is an excess of mature stands and a deficit of young stands for the B10 FMU, when compared to the PIC.
-FMU B9, shows an excess of old seral stage stands for both pine and spruce classes in the Montane and Upper Foothills/Subalpine and there is a surplus of regeneration stage of pine stands, in the Lower Foothills Subregion.
+The study found that currently there is an excess of mature stands and a deficit of young stands and for the B10 FMU when compared to the PIC.
+FMU B9 shows an excess of old seral stage for both pine and spruce in the Montane and Upper Foothills/Subalpine and there is a surplus of regeneration stage of pine, in the Lower Foothills.
 Deciduous and Mixedwood forests all show a surplus of mature and old forests within the FMA.
-SLS's management strategies are moving forest composition toward a more natural composition identified in the Pre- Industrial Forest Condition Report
+Movement back to the forest levels identified in the PIC analysis is a driver of

-(PIC).
-This approach of forest management compensates for the lack of natural disturbances as a result of fire suppression.
+SLS's management strategies as SLS operations provide an opportunity to compensate for the lack of natural disturbances as a result of fire suppression.

-The PIC study concluded that the size of harvest blocks, currently at less than 100 ha, falls within the natural range of variation.
-However, under PIC burning conditions, less than 20% of fires would be less than 100 ha.
-The mean fire size under a fire suppression regime was established at 537 ha for the Subalpine, 1,454 ha for the Upper Foothills/Montane and 800 ha for the Lower Foothills.
-Under a PIC fire regime, mean fire size would be expected to be much larger.
+Additionally, the study concluded that the size of harvest blocks, currently at less than 100 ha, falls within the natural range of variation.
+However, under natural burning conditions less than 20% of fires would be less than 100 ha.
+The mean fire size under a fire suppression regime was established at 537 ha for the Subalpine, 1454 ha for the Upper Foothills/Montane and 800 ha for the Lower Foothills.
+Under a natural fire regime, mean fire size would be expected to be much larger.